 KCD has a two cubic yard compost spreader available for loan to landowners in the District’s service area.* The spreader is available for a $30/day or $80/weekend (Friday PM-Monday AM) fee that helps offset insurance and maintenance costs.
+The manure spreader is available for use from April 1 to September 31 only.
 Land managers are strongly encouraged to pick up the spreader at KCD’s office in Renton.
 The spreader must be returned to KCD’s office in Renton by noon.
 Users returning the manure spreader late will be charged for an additional day(s) rental fee.
 KCD can deliver the spreader from KCD’s office for an additional fee of $2.00 per mile round-trip for the equipment, not to exceed $100 per use.

 2018 Rental Fees